-Command-line switches that are supported by a software installation package, an update package, or a hotfix package that was created by using Microsoft Self-Extractor
+Command-line switches supported by a software installation package, an update package, or a hotfix package created with Microsoft Self-Extractor

-This article describes the command-line switches that are supported by a software installation package, an update package, or a hotfix package that's created by using Microsoft Self-Extractor.
+This article describes the command line switches supported by a software installation package, an update package, or a hotfix package that's created by using Microsoft Self-Extractor.

 Original product version: Windows 10 - all editions